pegasus-isi/pegasus/doc/sphinx/execution-environments.rst

 Using HTCondorC users can submit workflows to remote HTCondor pools.
-HTCondorC is a HTCondor specific solution for remote submission that does not involve the setting up a GRAM on the headnode.
-To enable HTCondorC submission to a site, user needs to associate pegasus profile key named style with value as HTCondorc.
-In case, the remote HTCondor pool does not have a shared filesytem between the nodes making up the pool, users should use pegasus in the HTCondorio data configuration.
+HTCondorC is a HTCondor specific solution for remote submission that does not involve setting up a GRAM on the headnode.
+To enable HTCondorC submission to a site, user needs to associate pegasus profile key named style with value as condorc.
+In case, the remote HTCondor pool does not have a shared filesytem between the nodes making up the pool, users should use pegasus in the HTCondorIO data configuration.
 In this mode, all the data is staged to the remote node in the HTCondor pool using HTCondor File transfers and is executed using PegasusLite.